domain-protect/terraform-aws-domain-protect/docs/slack-webhook.md

-# Slack Webhook
+# Slack Webhook (not recommended)

-A Slack webhook is required for Domain Protect notifications, there are two options:
+The default Slack setup for Domain Protect is as a [Slack App with OAuth token](slack.md).

+However there are two supported methods of using webhooks with Domain Protect, for backwards compatibility:

-* Slack app
+* Slack webhook app
-* legacy Slack webhook (not recommended)
+* legacy Slack webhook

 If using a Slack app, to ensure correct formatting set Terraform variable `slack_webhook_type = "app"`

-## Slack Webhook app
+## Slack Webhook app (not recommended)

 * in your Slack client menu panel, select More, Apps, App Directory, Build